delta3d/delta3d/trunk/delta3d/readme.txt

    5. Unzip Boost-Jam ('bjam.exe') and place it somewhere in your PATH or into your Boost directory

-   6. Open a cmd shell and navigate to your Boost directory.
+   6. Open a  Visual Studio Command prompt and navigate to your Boost directory.

    7. Run 'bjam stage --with-python' and 'bjam stage --with-python debug'.
 This will build the Release/Debug Boost.Python set of Boost libraries to a directory something like "boost*/stage/lib".
 Make sure to add this directory